 In the 100+ Tessera mutants produced by me as of Fall, 2010, I'm seeing the following features:

-Presuming that you are breeding a Visual-het, he most obvious advantage of having Tesseras in your breeding inventory (aside from their inherent beauty) is that because the mutation is dominantly inherited, 50% of every brood of corns from them will be visual-het Tessera mutants (they will look like homozygote Tesseras, but will only possess one of the paired Tessera gene copies.
+Presuming that you are breeding a Visual-het--indistinguishable from their homozygote counterpart--he most obvious advantage of having Tesseras in your breeding inventory (aside from their inherent beauty) is that because the mutation is dominantly inherited, 50% of every brood of corns from them will be visual-het Tessera mutants (they will look like homozygote Tesseras, but will only possess one of the paired Tessera gene copies.
 With most other corn snake mutations--which are recessive to wild type--one must raise all the Het F1 progeny, and won't receive any visual mutants until F2 reproduction (a task that can take four to six years).
 In the course of adding Tessera to the myriad current patterns and colors of corns, an entirely new market is now in the making.

 Predominantly contiguous dorsal striping is the most unique feature of most Tesseras.
-Even when the stripe is broken, it resumes immediately thereafter (unlike Striped and Motley mutants whose dorsal striping never resumes with any degree of renewal).
+Even when the dorsal stripe is broken, it resumes immediately thereafter (unlike Striped and Motley mutants whose dorsal striping never resumes with any degree of renewal).
 More than 1/2 of all that have been produced so far have no stripe breaks.
 Another 1/4 or so have two to four stripe breaks, and the other 1/4 can have five to 20+ stripe breaks, but those breaks are merely interruptions of the stripe.
 When bred to Bloodred types, the dorsal stripe can be more than 50% broken.
 Not unlike very good Striped Motleys, many Tesseras have an interruption of stripe at the girdle (anatomical location - polar to the cloaca), but unlike Striped and Motley mutants, the dorsal stripe almost always continues to the tail tip thereafter.
 Thus far, fully striped Tesseras have been produced from parents with some-to-many dorsal stripe breaks.
 Hence, broken-striped Tesseras can produce fully striped striped Tesseras, even though their stripe is broken.
 Incidentally, none of the original 2.1 original Tesseras in this line had complete dorsal striping, but many of their progeny and grand progeny do.